10 Great Cyberpunk Anime Movies

 If they don’t agree with you, or you don’t want to jump in a fight proving your right, take a break and get some fun while playing the best real money online casino in Australia as it will surely help you relax.

-It is rare thing when, the genre itself, can name its exact day of appearance, cyberpunk- in this case- is a different thing.
-Its history begins on July 1, 1984 when the novel of not very well-known writer William Gibson was presented to the audience.
+It is a rare thing when, the genre itself, can name its exact day of appearance, cyberpunk- in this case- is a different thing.
+Its history begins on July 1, 1984, when the novel of not very well-known writer William Gibson was presented to the audience.
 The novel “Neuromancer” was certainly not the first novel among the others in describing virtual reality.
-But it turned into a bible for the whole generation of books on similar topic.
+But it turned into a bible for the whole generation of books on a similar topic.
 Gibson, being quite far from information technology and its improvements, played it out well on the human fear on something new and unknown, – instead of glorifying the progress, the writer portrayed a society that had reached a dead end, despite the impressive achievements of the science.
 This has become a distinctive feature of cyberpunk as a genre.

 Highly developed artificial intelligence, global information networks, virtual space, amazing successes of genetics, pharmaceutics, biotechnology – on the one hand; the unlimited power of mega-corporations, the regress of social institutions, some insecurity of an individual, poverty, the decline of arts on the other- all of this describe the classical atmosphere of the world and humanity presented in the style of cyberpunk and its finest.

 Nowadays, the gloomy and shady technogenic anti-utopia has not lost its appeal.
 Now, with Anime being popular all over the world, cyberpunk steps in here as well.